 As part of this program, the City will specifically seek or support applications for funding programs, at least twice in the planning period, that target the development of housing affordable to extremely-low-income households.
 The City will establish special incentives and concessions beyond what is already required through density bonus law or other mechanisms such as priority processing and fee deferrals to encourage the development of housing affordable to extremely-low-income households.

-Objective: Increase the effective use of state and federal funding in support of housing affordable within the City.
+Objective: Increase the effective use of state and federal funding in support of housing at least 237 lower-income affordable units throughoutwithin the City.

 Responsibility: Development Services Department Director